 What Education Do You Need to Become an HVAC Technician?

+HVAC, now widely known as HVACR, is a diverse field of study that includes the installation, maintenance and repair of heating, ventilation, air conditioning and refrigeration systems.
+You will learn about the theories, processes and techniques used by real professionals through an accredited vocational school.
 HVACR vocational schools require students to be at least 18 years old and have a high school diploma or GED.
 You can begin studying as soon as you meet these requirements.
 Attending full-time, you can complete your diploma program in less than a year.
 On average, a full-time HVAC program takes 9 months to finish.2

 After you complete your education, you will begin an apprenticeship and prepare to take the state licensing exam.